-In our case, the vegetable garden politely made some available for picking early July.
+In our case, the vegetable garden politely made some available for picking in early July.

-Every Croatian I know has their own variation on this recipe, and they, of course, all claim that their way is the best way to makes them.
+Every Croatian I know has their variation of this recipe, and they, of course, all claim that their way is the best way to make them.
 Also, in my years of being in a Croat family, I have noticed that people have different ways of eating them.
 Here are the three ways that I have identified.

 Scoop out the stuffing & leave behind the pepper.
 This, to me, is such a waste as the pepper becomes so soft and sweet during the cooking process.

 You can slice the pepper into sections as I do, taking turns to add some mashed potato and sauce with each mouthful.

 The most popular way I have seen stuffed peppers eaten is to mash the entire plate, peppers, potatoes, sauce, and all into a mushy mess.
 This way, you can shovel the contents more quickly into your mouth.

 Have I missed a way to eat them?
 Let me know in the comments section below.

 I first made stuffed peppers after my Mother-in-Law gave me a cookbook of Croatian Cooking for Christmas, and over the years, I have added to and changed up the recipe to my taste.